What Are Dental Implants?

-Dental implants are far and away the best option for replacing a missing tooth or a tooth that is so severely damaged that it needs to be extracted.
+Dental implants are far and away from the best option for replacing a missing tooth or a tooth that is so severely damaged that it needs to be extracted.
 Dental implants get their name from the titanium implant that is the base of the prosthetic.
 The implant is screwed down into the socket of the former natural tooth root.
 The jawbone then is allowed to grow around and incorporate the implant into the jaw.
 A post is attached to the implant and an artificial tooth to the post.
 Dental implants function and feel just like natural teeth.

 Sometimes, people opt to not replace a missing tooth, especially if it isn’t a visible tooth.
 This is a bad idea because a missing tooth or teeth can create various problems.